 Start Rolling Out

-Once a couple of sections finished, you can slowly repaint it with an unloaded roller to make it smoother.
-If it is already dry, you can recheck it, in case you miss any spot.
-The second coat is necessary to get the professional look on your ceiling.
+Once a couple of sections are finished, you can slowly repaint it with an unloaded roller to make it smoother.
+If it is already dry, you can recheck it, in case you miss any spots.
+The second coat is necessary to get a professional look on your ceiling.